Using competency frameworks for career mapping

 Alternatively, competency frameworks could also be used to highlight missing skill sets or attributes and as such, inform external recruitment needs in order to future-proof the organisation and ensure its long-term strategy can be delivered.

-Conclusion: How to use competency frameworks to help career development
+Conclusion: How to use competency frameworks to help career progression

 When used well, competency frameworks can create the much needed join up between each of the stages of your HR strategy, offering employees a consistent and transparent experience from their very first contact with you until the day they leave the organisation.
 So if you feel like your competency frameworks could work harder for you, make sure you dust them off and use creativity to design modern, kick-ass dynamic tools that will leave your people striving for more.